THE ONLY SILLY

 what if my children act out?

 In general, I find children do best during photography sessions if they are free to be themselves and follow their hearts and minds.
 Some parents find it hard to be passengers instead of drivers, and they find themselves trying to get their children to do something in particular, or — worse still — to look at the camera.
 My advice?
 Don't.
-Let them be them, and your photos will reflect that.
+Let them be them, and your photos will reflect who they are.

 what if something urgent comes up and we need to reschedule?